What are NFT (Non-Fungible) token ?

 Where is NFT headed?

-The skeptics will call the NFT trend a bubble and expect the bubble to burst soon?
-The main argument is that copyright laws protect digital assets, and NFT doesn't provide any form of exclusivity in terms of payments.
-For example, all "NBA moments" purchased on NBA top shots can be viewed by anyone- the NFT owner doesn't get any royalty payments for the video.
-However, Tidal's recent purchase by fintech company Square alludes to future synergies that can be created with digital music and artist content and trading them as NFT.
+Skeptics call the NFT trend a bubble and expect it to burst soon.
+Their main argument is that copyright laws already protect digital assets, and NFTs don't provide exclusivity in terms of payments.
+For example, all "NBA Moments" purchased on NBA Top Shot can be viewed by anyone.
+The NFT owner does not receive royalty payments for the video.